Satyam/firmata-http-bridge/README.md

 ```
 This would mean, for example, that commands for the first available analog input port should go to physical pin 14.

-#### Digital Pins
+#### GET Digital Pins

 `GET` on `http://localhost:8000/DigitalPins` will return the number of digital pins available.
 A sample reply might show:
 ```
 20
 ```
 It means that the board supports digital pins from 1 to 20.
-Further information can then be requested for each individual pin, but issuing the same command followed by a slash and a number, for example `http://localhost:8000/DigitalPins/10` for pin 10 might show:
+Further information can then be requested for each individual pin, by issuing the same command followed by a slash and a number, for example `http://localhost:8000/DigitalPins/10` for pin 10 might show:

 ```
 {